 - Attend the one-day simultaneous workshop

-- Pass all three portions of the National Center for State Courts’ approved interpreter certification oral exam with a score of 70% or better on each of three sections: sight translation, consecutive interpretation and simultaneous interpretation
+- Pass all three sections of the National Center for State Courts’ approved interpreter certification oral exam with a score of 70% or better on each section: sight translation, consecutive interpretation and simultaneous interpretation

 - Submit to a criminal background check